Infotrend-Inc/CTPO-Demo_Projects/README.md

 # CTPO: Tech Projects

-Examples using CTPO as their source container.
+Examples using [CTPO](https://github.com/Infotrend-Inc/CTPO) (CUDA, TensorFlow, PyTorch, OpenCV) as their source container.

-Those examples were adapted from public sources, and presented as Jupyter Notebooks.
+Those examples were adapted from public sources and presented as Jupyter Notebooks.